nhrap-dev/export/README.md

 * Probabilistic analysis will have an Annual return period and it will not have a hazardBoundaryPoly.zip.
 * Meta can contain any info.
   * This is a json object or python dictionary, one level deep.
-  * Need to use double qoutes and separate each item by spaces i.e. {"firstname":"Patty","nickname":"Pat"}
+  * Need to use double quotes and separate each item by spaces i.e. {"firstname":"Patty","nickname":"Pat"}
 * analysis must match an id in Analysis.csv
-* Required fields: id, category, subcategroy, name, icon, analysis
+* Required fields: id, category, subcategory, name, icon, analysis

 ## Requirements